 We are reader-supported, earning a commission when you purchase through our links.
 There’s no extra cost to you.
 Thanks for your support!
 Full disclosure here.

 An email domain is the part of the email address that appears after the @ symbol.
 In other words, it refers to the portion of an email address that matches the domain name of a website belonging to a business, organization or blog.

-In this post, I’ll discuss four ways to get your own email domain, with and without any additional costs.
-While there are many services available, we’ll review four very popular, reputable and affordable options, comparing the most inexpensive plans offered by each company.
-Each of these providers has more expensive plans as well that include more features.
-The providers we recommend are:
+In this post, I’ll discuss four ways to get your own email domain when you’re trying to save money.
+While there are many services available, we list four very popular, reputable and affordable options, comparing the cheapest plans offered by each company and a brief description on how to set up you email domain with each one.
+All of these providers have more expensive plans as well that include more features.
+The services we recommend are:

 Bluehost is a recognized and reliable provider in the email and web hosting industry.
 Many well-known businesses and organizations use them for multiple services.
 If you choose to host your website with Bluehost, you’ll receive a free email domain included with your hosting plan.

 This is a solid choice for beginners as well as established businesses and professionals who need a reliable online presence.
 For WordPress users, Bluehost makes it especially easy to set up your site and email domain, as well as providing a bevy of marketing options.
 Even if you don’t use WordPress, their 24/7 customer service representatives can help you navigate linking your domain to whichever site provider you use.

 To get started with Bluehost, you’ll have to choose your web hosting plan if you don’t already have one.

 The Basic plan with shared hosting is just $2.95 a month and gives users email storage and the ability to access their email from anywhere with an internet connection using webmail.
 This free email service allows you to use your custom email domain regardless of whether your domain name is registered with Bluehost or any other provider, so long as you are a Bluehost web hosting customer.

 In addition to web and email hosting, Bluehost offers: